ianroberts131/ianroberts131.github.io/_posts/2017-1-28-kevin-bacon.md

 Six Degrees of Kevin Bacon is a game where you have to link a given actor with Kevin Bacon in 6 movies or less.
 If you think of each actor as a 'node', and the edges connecting nodes as a movie two actors were both in, then the game turns into a graph problem.
 In this post, I will walk through (using Ruby) how to:

 1. Create a tree of actor nodes, connected by movies the actors were both in, represented by an adjacency matrix
-2. Use recursive breadth first search to find the shortest path between the desired actor and Kevin Bacon.
+2. Use breadth first search to find the shortest path between the desired actor and Kevin Bacon.

 The path will be limited to how much data I was willing to take the time to insert, but the concepts are the same nonetheless.